cgeils25/White_Blood_Cell_Image_Classification/README.md

 (I've included my trained ResNet-18 model in this repo)

-You can pass `sample/random_eosinophil_image.jpg` to make a prediction, and should get something like following result:
+You can pass `sample/random_eosinophil_image.jpg` to make a prediction, and should get something like the following result:

 ```
 Predicted class: Eosinophil